Mahmoud-Sharabati/STM32F407VG_INA229A_PowerSence/README.md

    |------------|--------- |
    | Connected SPI_HandleTypeDef | Used TIM_HandleTypeDef for delay |

 3. Get the INA229 readings by Get_INA299_Readings() function.
-The diver project uses the "INA299_Values variable to store reading values into.
+The diver project uses the "INA299_Values" variable to store reading values into.

 _NOTE: The INA229 readings in this project can be monitored using the STM32 debugger.

 ## Credits
-This driver is based on the work of Daniel Rossi, whose original driver can be found [here](https://github.com/ProjectoOfficial/STM32/tree/main/STM32_MCP2515).
+This driver is based on the generated code by the SysConfig tool for the TI Sensors.
+It can be found [here](https://github.com/ProjectoOfficial/STM32/tree/main/STM32_MCP2515](https://www.ti.com/tool/SYSCONFIG).

 ## License
 This driver is licensed under the MIT License.
 See the LICENSE file for details.